dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 For our elasticsearch docker cluster we configured a new Jenkins job, which ensured that always the latest version of our image is used.
 We made sure to mount several host directories so that the elasticsearch data, config and logs are  stored on the VM and backuped with its snapshots.
 By firing up multiple elasticsearch node containers containing to the same cluster we achived load-balance and shard redudandcy.

-### Part 5: Set up Elasticsearch UI Client to Evaluate Test Results
+### Part 5: Use the Elasticsearch Client to Evaluate Test Results

-At the current state the ESClient is the analyzation tool of choice.
+At the current state our Elasticsearch client is the analyzation tool of choice.
 Here you can browse and filter the documents via dropdown menus for the index, which is our test object type (e.g. cdp-ui-tests) and the document type, which is the ePages repo id.
 You can then narrow down the search with simple matches in the search field (e.g. only show tests with resutlt FAILURE) or use the official [Lucence Query](http://www.lucenetutorial.com/lucene-query-syntax.html), which supports boolean operators, range matchers and more advanced features similar to a regex.
 It is possible to edit every single test object within the client by double-clicking a tabular row.
 Therefore the `note` field keeps entries about the causes for test failures with corresponding JIRA ticket numbers, so that every unsuccessful test object is not just marked but also recorded.

 ![View Tests in Client](/assets/images/blog-selenium-test-result-evaluation-client-red.png "View Tests in Client")